 What Vital Nutrients Should I Be Taking Following Childbirth?

-Women should concentrate on eating a balanced diet that includes fruits, veggies, legumes, whole grains, low- or no-fat dairy, and lean protein before, during, and after birth, while also ensuring that their toddler gets proper nutrition even if the toddler only eats fruit.
+Women should concentrate on eating a balanced diet that includes fruits, veggies, legumes, whole grains, low- or no-fat dairy, and lean protein before, during, and after birth, while ensuring that their toddler gets proper nutrition even if the toddler only eats fruit.

 What Time Of Day Should These Supplements Be Taken?